 - Choose a different section of one of the courses.

 - If no options are available, contact both instructors.
-If both instructors approve, an Instructor Permission Form should be submitted to the Records and Registration Office for processing.
+If both instructors approve, student must complete an Exception to Policy Petition and attached the email from the instructors.

 Who Qualifies as a Senior Citizen Student?

 - Legal resident of Minnesota 62 years or older before the beginning of the term